matleborgne/linux/installations/fedora/1-minimal-installation.md

 - option 1 : EFI **+** LUKS **<** BTRFS-ROOT **>** **+** LUKS **<** EXT4-HOME **>**
 - option 2 : EFI **+** LUKS **<** LVM (BTRFS-ROOT + EXT4-HOME) **>**

-There are many options, but if, like me, you like to test multiple distributions, I advise not to use the LVM option.
+There are many other options, but if, like me, you like to test multiple distributions, I advise not to use the LVM on LUKS option.
 Indeed, some (often graphical) installers will not appreciate at all to see a pre-existent LVM, or simply does not officially support LVM on LUKS...

 ### My choice here

-Here we go with :
+For this installation we will choose the option 1 :